 SGSI offers immersive, interdisciplinary, accelerated courses for graduate students at no cost 2 weeks before Autumn Quarter.
 These half- or full-day, not-for-credit courses allow graduate students to explore other subjects, experiment with new ideas, and expand their networks amongst Stanford's diverse graduate community.
 Courses are not-for-credit and can include some combination of full- and/or half-day sessions.

-Since its inception in 2006, nearly 3,000 graduate students and postdocs have shared in this unique Stanford opportunity.
+Since its inception in 2006, over 3,000 graduate students and postdocs have shared in this unique Stanford opportunity.

 SGSI takes place two weeks before Autumn quarter starts, when you can immerse yourself in these learning experiences without your usual academic year pressures.
 Most courses will begin Monday, Sept.
 10, 2018, but specific course schedules vary.

 SGSI courses are highly interactive and project-based, so you must be able to fully commit to attending the entire course.
 Be sure to check the schedules of the courses that interest you!

 In extreme cases, a course may be cancelled.
 If you are enrolled in or have a pending application in the cancelled course, you will be notified immediately and offered a spot in other courses where possible.

 For international graduate students: SGSI is NOT a part of the Summer academic session.
 To participate in SGSI, you do NOT need to request a date of entry to the US earlier than the 30 days already allotted to you prior to the start of your graduate program.